Members - Join us on Signal

 -

 Signal is extremely secure against electronic interception, but Signal has security vulnerabilities as well.
-So despite Signal's security, there is always a risk of conversations being seen by those who weren't supposed to see them.
+Despite Signal's security, there is always a risk of conversations being seen by those who weren't supposed to see them.